 - How important innovation is to your business?

 The tools available in the market can help you judge the quality of a patent defined by objective factors.
-These objective factors can be easily manipulated too.
+It’s even possible to manipulate these objective factors.
 In fact, experienced and expert drafters can remarkably improve the quality of a patent.
 But for the subjective factors, human feedback is necessary.

 A Quick Recap